tushmish/walmart/README.md

 security - intented for API security.
 Can be implemented using spring ssecurity.<br/>
 user - module to store user information as a service.<br/>

+Note: The service modules user and security are empty to demostrate the projects as a service.
+Similary, the framework components - exception , common, indicate their presence as reusable components across all services.
+Overall, it indicates the project structure.

 # Maven
 Modules have been created as parent/child or injected as dependecies.
 Please refer to the respective POM files for details.